kubevela/kubevela.github.io/docs/case-studies/gitops.md

 ---
-title:  GitOps
+title:  FluxCD
 ---

 This section will introduce how to use KubeVela in GitOps environment and why.

-> This section is only apply to CLI, you need to enable the fluxcd addon.
+> This section is only apply to CLI, you need to enable the [fluxcd](../reference/addons/fluxcd) addon.

 ## Introduction